Real-time gravitational-wave science with neural posterior estimation

-Another natural extension would be to study signals with \emph{real} detector noise, rather than the stationary-Gaussian idealization.
+Another natural extension would be to study signals without making the common stationary-Gaussian idealization for the detector noise during the training stage.
 For DINGO, performing inference with realistic noise is simply a matter of training with simulated signals injected into real noise realizations taken from detectors.
 Using real noise should lead to improved accuracy that is not possible using standard likelihood-based methods, and would serve as an excellent demonstration of the advantages of NPE.
 For real-time analysis, it will also be necessary to develop approaches to progressively retrain networks to keep pace with changing data distributions during an observing run, e.g., as detector sensitivity is improved.
 All of these enhancements, particularly the treatment of nonstationary noise, will be critical for extensions to future observatories such as LISA.

 Deep-learning tools are now ready to analyze the vast majority of LIGO/Virgo events.
 In the past, the primary challenge has been in obtaining sufficiently accurate results, but with DINGO, we have now achieved this in a realistic context.
 Through planned future extensions, we expect that DINGO could become one of the leading approaches to gravitational-wave inference.